Outspoken lawmaker picked to lead South Korean opposition | Politics

 “Today's convention is the start of our victorious march, including in the parliamentary elections two years later, the mayoral and gubernatorial elections four years later and the presidential election five years later,” Lee said, as his supporters cheered and chanted his name.

-Yoon, who edged Lee by a historically narrow margin of 0.7 percentage points in the March election, didn't immediately comment on Lee's win at the Democratic convention.
+Yoon edged Lee by a historically narrow margin of 0.7 percentage points in the March election.
+Yoon's spokesperson, Kim Eun-hye, issued a statement Sunday congratulating Lee on his win at the convention and calling for bipartisan cooperation to address the country's problems.
 The Democrats had been without a chairperson since March and the party was being run by an emergency committee after the previous leadership stepped down following Lee's loss in the presidential election.

 Lee, who called for universal basic income and engagement with nuclear-armed North Korea during the presidential campaign, is one of the most polarizing figures in South Korean politics.
 Lee's supporters appreciate his outspoken style and see him as an anti-elitist hero who could fix establishment politics, eradicate corruption and solve growing economic inequality, a decaying job market and soaring house prices.
 To his detractors, the 57-year-old is seen as a dangerous populist who demonizes his conservative opponents and fails to back his ambitious vows for welfare spending with realistic funding plans.